 The CERN Entrepreneurship Student Programme is a great opportunity for Master's level entrepreneurship students to develop as entrepreneurs in residence at CERN, and was hosted or the first time in 2018.
 Step-by-step, the students got to explore and evaluate technologies under the supervision and coaching of CERN experts.
 Trying themselves as entrepreneurs in residence, they moved from theory to practice and worked on assessing the commercial potential in technologies from CERN, developing a business plan and prototypes.

-The second CESP will take place during the summer of 2019.
-15 Master’s students will be invited to come to CERN for a five-week residency, where they will receive coaching and training on high-tech venture creation as well as working alongside experienced CERN knowledge transfer professionals.
-They will be identifying and evaluating exploitable technologies with the aim of developing concepts for new ventures.
+The second CESP took place during the summer of 2019.
+14 Master’s students came to CERN for a five-week residency, where they received coaching and training on high-tech venture creation as well as worked alongside experienced CERN knowledge transfer professionals, identifying and evaluating exploitable technologies with the aim of developing concepts for new ventures.
 The result was four potential start-up companies.

 Training through the BIC network

 The Business Incubation Centres (BICs) host various training and education opportunities such as hackathons, expert meetings and mentoring of start-ups.